coder-Aayush/ab-hugo-theme/README.md

 git submodule add https://github.com/coder-Aayush/ab-hugo-theme themes/ab-hugo-theme
 ```

-Add **AB HUGO Theme** at you _config.tomol_ file.
+Add **AB HUGO Theme** at you _config.toml_ file.

 ```
 theme = "ab-hugo-theme"
 ```

-Next, copy the contents of the [config.tomol](exampleSite/config.tomol) to your site's config.toml.
+Next, copy the contents of the [config.toml](exampleSite/config.tomol) to your site's config.toml.
 Make sure to read all the comments.

 Finally, Run